-volia! now your WordPress site is way more secure than it was for however long you were using your old + weak password. feels good, doesn’t it?
+Voila! now your WordPress site is way more secure than it was for however long you were using your old + weak password.
+Feels good, doesn’t it?